 Orders

-Order Entries refer to products of different types (see Products section).
+Order Entries refer to products of different types.
+See the Products section.

 Part II.
 Accommodation

 The accommodation module was introduced in Travel Accelerator 2.0.
-Starting version 2 the Travel Accelerator can be used for online booking for a hospitality sector, including lodging, event planning, theme parks and so on.
+Starting with version 2, Travel Accelerator can be used for online booking for the hospitality sector, including lodging, event planning, theme parks, and so on.

 Rate plans

-In the demo store there is a naming convention for rate plan names: a number of stars, max persons, rate plan restrictions, and rate plan country.
+In the demo store, there is a naming convention for rate plan names: number of stars, max persons, rate plan restrictions, and rate plan country.

-ratePlan can also be put into a relation with
+A ratePlan can also be put into a relation with Guarantees and Cancel Penalties.

-Room rate products are the products associated with the stay in a specific accommodation in a specific date.
+Room rate products are the products associated with a stay in a specific accommodation on a specific date.

-In the demo store there is a naming convention for room rate products similar to one for rate plans.
-The naming convention for room rate products includes the hotel name, because unlike rate plans this object describes the specific room groups in the hotel.
+In the demo store, there is a naming convention for room rate products similar to the one for rate plans.
+The naming convention for room rate products includes the hotel name, because, unlike rate plans, this object describes the specific room groups in the hotel.

 Prices